Aviva: History

 Aviva can trace its history back to the establishment of the Hand in Hand Fire & Life Insurance Society in London in 1696.

 It was created by a merger of two British insurance firms, Norwich Union and CGU plc (itself created by the merger of 1998 of Commercial Union and General Accident) as CGNU in February 2000.
 The Aviva name was adopted in July 2002.
 Thereafter, most of the group operations, except for some strong local brands, were carried out under the uniform brand "Aviva".

 In 2002, Aviva purchased Abeille Vie, a French life insurance company.

 In March 2005, Aviva acquired the RAC plc breakdown recovery operation for around £1.1 billion.

-In July 2006, Aviva greatly increased its presence in the United States by acquiring AmerUs Group, a Des Moines based financial services company founded in 1896 in a $2.9 billion (£1.6 billion) deal.
+In July 2006, Aviva greatly increased its presence in the United States by acquiring AmerUs Group, a Des Moines based financial services company, founded as the Brotherhood of American Yeomen in 1896, in a $2.9 billion (£1.6 billion) deal.

 The launch was supported by a £9 million advertising campaign to promote the rebranding (one of the most expensive ever in the insurance field), with the participation of celebrities including Bruce Willis and Alice Cooper.
 In June 2009, the company decided to dispose of Navigator, its Australian wealth management business, to National Australia Bank for A$825 million (£401 million).

 In October 2009, the company decided to focus on its commercial insurance sector and demonstrate its commitment to brokers by launching their 'find a broker' facility, using the British Insurance Brokers Association search engine.
 To help them with this endeavour, Paul Whitehouse was recruited to play the part of a successful hairdresser running three salons.
 The message of the campaign focused on business insurance through insurance brokers.

 In September 2011, Aviva completed the sale of RAC plc breakdown recovery operation for £1.0 billion to The Carlyle Group.
 In February 2012, Aviva sold its occupational health business to the British support services company Capita.

 In July 2012, Aviva announced plans to sell or close 16 non core businesses in order to simplify its activities and boost shareholder returns.
 As part of the plans Aviva announced the sale of its operations in South Korea and the closure to new business of its bulk buying annuity unit in the United Kingdom.
 In August 2012, Aviva announced that up to 800 jobs would be lost, following a reorganization caused by further turmoil in the Eurozone.

 In December 2012, Aviva agreed to sell Aviva USA Corporation to Athene Holding for US$1.8 billion (£1.1 billion) as part of a plan to improve shareholder returns and reduce the group's capital requirements, having paid $2.9 billion in 2006 and incurring a large loss on sale.
 Athene subsequently sold the life insurance business of Aviva to Global Atlantic.